lionlimon/blanker/README.md

 Blanker is cli for creating typical folders of yours project by blanks

+1. Create your blank in directory
+2. Run `blanker NewAwesomeComponent` there
+3. Start writing code

 ## Installation
 ```bash
 sudo npm i blanker -g